BioJulia/BioMarkovChains.jl/README.md

    0.245   0.243   0.273   0.239
 ```

-What is then the probability of the previous random Lambda phage DNA sequence given this model?
+What is then the probability of the previous DNA sequence given this model?

 ```julia
 dnaseqprobability(orfseq, ECOLICDS)